My Pet Humans

 “Gee,” Megan says with a sly drawl in her voice, “I’m going to be driving soon, and if I had a car, I could have gone to pick stuff up at the cleaner for you, ya know.”

 Mom stifles a laugh, and Dad looks over at Megan.
-“You’re in 8th grade!
+“You’re in eighth grade!
 It’ll be two more years before you can drive.”

 “But Dad, I can get a hardship license,” she says.